 In this study we have applied past research on suspicious behavior with a user interface to examine what impact technology has on user responses as well as collect more behavioral data.
 These findings expand the research done by Sweet and Meissner (2015).
 Data was collected using their list of predefined behaviors to see if it improved accuracy in determining whether or not someone was concealing a weapon.

 Our hypothesis that accuracy would not improve for both groups performance was supported.
 Results showed that law enforcement performed no better than naive controls (regardless of training) and that performance was very poor, only getting the judgement right X% of the time.

+For this project, there were several limitations that need to be taken into consideration.
+Understanding of behavior was variable amongst the users.
+Experience in behavior research ranged from none to graduate students in Psychology and Law.
+This posed a challenge to the “naïve” nature of our controls.
+In addition, we had a fairly small sample size for this preliminary analysis.
+Future research will use more to validate findings.
+The location of the study was a shared workspace, so several participants experienced distractions, which may have influenced their focus on the study.

 In the broader sense of behavioral research, this indicates a need for better training when law enforcement is monitoring CCTV.
-This supports past research that surveillance monitoring may not be effective at preventing crime (CITE).
+This supports past research that surveillance monitoring may not be effective at preventing crime (Darker, Gale, Ward, & Blechko, 2007).
 In the future, this interface can be edited to reflect user responses on the usability and needs of law enforcement.
 Several features are programmed in, like the ability to store user clicks on the video, which can be used to later include features like body part selection on the video (often used in CCTV automation) and highlighting parts to reflect areas of concern.

 The long term goal of this project is to create an algorithm to calculate risk based upon behaviors identified.
 There is more data to be collected on how people identify suspicion, which is one of the next steps of this project.
 By better understanding what behaviors one exhibits that are suspicious, training can then work to more proactively teach people to identify those behaviors.
 A next step for this project and data collection on LEO decision making would be to see if applying the behavioral cues to a training would make a difference in accuracy of judgements as well as allowing for more practice identifying those in practice videos.